brucemack/brucemack.github.io/ampersand/index.md

 * Compute the energy at all other frequency **not including** the fundamental.
 * Compute the power ratio of the "other frequency power" vs. fundamental power to get the distortion in dBc.

+If there was no distortion at all then no power would ever appear outside of the fundamental frequency.

 Here's the result that compares the existing `app_rpt` resampling process (blue) with the revised Ampersand process (orange).
 Lower numbers represent lower